ArasLabs/hide-tabs/README.md

 ## Credits

-Original code written by Aras Support.
+The original code was written by Aras Support.

 Documented and published by Eli Donahue for Aras Labs. @EliJDonahue